 Previous analyses of data collected during the period 1995 through 2000 were presented and discussed in earlier reports.
-For this sixth-year report on industrial and agricultural measures, data that were collected through on-site visits to industrial and agricultural sites in 2002 have been added to the data collected from 1995 through 2000 and used to determine the retention rates for each measure through 2002.
-Based on the data collected, the retention rates for the various measures installed at industrial and agricultural sites are as shown in Table ES-2 for the 1993/1994 program years and in Table ES-3 for the 1996/1997 program years.
+For this ninth-year report on commercial measures, data that were collected through on-site visits to commercial sites in 2003 have been added to the data collected from 1995 through 2000 and used to determine the retention rates for each measure through 2003.
+Based on the data collected, the retention rates for the various measures installed at commercial sites are as shown in Table ES-2 for the 1993/1994 program years and in Table ES-3 for the 1996/1997 program years.